zieg8301/nhl_goal_light/README.txt

         $ sudo apt-get install mpg123 python-pip
         $ sudo pip install -r requirements.txt

-For documentation on how to wire the GPIOs with the lights and the button, pleaser refer to the "docs" folder.<br/>
+For documentation on how to wire the GPIOs with the lights and the button, pleaser refer to the "docs" folder.

 #Materials
 -Raspberry Pi (using raspberry pi A model, but any model will work.
-PiZero would be best, but needs GPIO to be installed)<br/>
--Red Rotating Beacon Warning Light from ebay
+PiZero would be best, but needs GPIO to be installed) -Red Rotating Beacon Warning Light from ebay
 -5V 2 Channel Relay Module from ebay
 -Momentary OFF ON Push Round Button